Cardiovascular System Heart Vector

 56. To avoid organ/tissue damage and to maintain adequate perfusion pressures, the cardiovascular system balances what?

-A semilunar valve between the left ventricle and the aorta, prevents blood from flowing from the aorta back into the heart.
+The aortic valve is a semilunar valve located between the left ventricle and the aorta.
+It prevents blood from flowing back into the heart from the aorta.

 58. How is mean arterial pressure regulated?

-A valve in the heart that guards the opening between the left atrium and the left ventricle; prevents the blood in the ventricle from returning to the atrium.
-It’s alternative name is the bicuspid valve.
+The mitral valve is a valve that guards the opening between the left atrium and the left ventricle, preventing backflow of blood into the atrium.
+It is also known as the bicuspid valve.

 60. What is myocardial tissue?

-Divides the right ventricular outflow tract from the pulmonary artery.
-In normal conditions, the pulmonic valve prevents regurgitation of deoxygenated blood from the pulmonary artery back to the right ventricle.
-It is a semilunar valve with 3 cusps, and it is located anterior, superior, and slightly to the left of the aortic valve.
+The pulmonic valve separates the right ventricular outflow tract from the pulmonary artery.
+Under normal conditions, it prevents the regurgitation of deoxygenated blood from the pulmonary artery back into the right ventricle.
+It is a semilunar valve with three cusps, located anterior, superior, and slightly to the left of the aortic valve.

-A valve with three cusps and is situated between the right atrium and the right ventricle; allows blood to pass from atrium to ventricle and closes to prevent backflow when the ventricle contracts.
+The tricuspid valve, located between the right atrium and right ventricle, has three cusps.
+It allows blood to flow from the atrium to the ventricle and closes to prevent backflow when the ventricle contracts.

 63. The underlying goal of the body’s cardiovascular control mechanisms is to what?

-To ensure that all tissues receive what perfusion according to their metabolic needs.
+To ensure that all tissues receive appropriate perfusion based on their metabolic needs.

 64. What are the heart valves?